 This could be a pork cracklings recipe or it could be a pork scratchings recipe depending on the part of the world that you live in.

 Whatever the case these naughty crispies taste fantastic and can be served either as an aperitif or as a bit of extra crunch in your salad.
-I did mine in my Kamado ceramic barbecue, you can too or use a smoker or dare I say it, you can even do it in your oven.
+I did mine in my kamado, you can too or use a smoker or dare I say it, you can even do it in your oven.
 To get the perfect crisp without burning I found that running my kamado at about 150°C or 300°F was about bob on.

 The basic ingredient is pig skin with not too much fat on it.
 At the wholesale level its a waste product which usually gets sold on into other industries such as the manufacture of gelatin for gummy bears.